 - 5. In April 2008, the Bureau, acting as lead agency for the Project, requested technical assistance from the Commission.
-Specifically, the Bureau requested assistance from the Commission's Boundary Unit in mapping the historic bed of the San Joaquin River from State Highway 99 to the confluence with Bear Creek, approximately 18 miles upstream from the San Joaquin River's confluence with the Merced River, identifying all Public Trust lands under the jurisdiction of the Commission, and case by case assistance for site specific projects needed to implement the Project.
-There is no other State or Federal agency, or private entity, with the historical records, mapping, expertise, and experience to satisfy the Bureau's request for technical assistance. - 6.
-A public meeting to discuss staff's preliminary boundary analysis, current boundary determination process, and to solicit information from landowners and other interested parties was held in March, 2011.
-A similar public meeting in which the proposed final boundary determinations were presented was held in October, 2011.
-Additionally, requests to provide any potentially pertinent information was made of the landowners and other interested parties by letter in March, 2011. - 7.
-The Professional Land Surveyors' Act (Business & Professions Code §8700 et seq.) provides that a Record of Survey be filed after completion of a field survey which discloses among other matters, "The establishment of one or more points or lines not shown on any subdivision map, official map, or record of survey, the positions of which are not ascertainable from an inspection of the subdivision map, official map, or record of survey" (§8762(b)(4). - 8.
-The filing of a record of survey does not have a potential for resulting in either a direct or a reasonably foreseeable indirect physical change in the environment, and is, therefore, not a project in accordance with the California Environmental Quality Act (CEQA).
+Specifically, the Bureau requested assistance from the Commission's Boundary Unit in mapping the historic bed of the San Joaquin River from State Highway 99 to the confluence with Bear Creek, approximately 18 miles upstream from the San Joaquin River's confluence with the Merced River, identifying all Public Trust lands under the jurisdiction of the Commission, and case-bycase assistance for site-specific projects needed to implement the Project.
+There is no other State or federal agency, or private entity, with the historical records, mapping, expertise, and experience to satisfy the Bureau's request for technical assistance. - 6.
+A public meeting to discuss staff's preliminary boundary analysis, current boundary determination process, and to solicit information from landowners and other interested parties was held in October 2011.
+A similar public meeting in which the proposed final boundary determinations were presented was held in September 2012.
+Additionally, requests to provide any potentially pertinent information was made of the landowners and other interested parties by letter in October 2011. - 7.
+The Professional Land Surveyors' Act provides, in pertinent part, that a record of Survey be filed after completion of a field survey which discloses among other matters, the "establishment... of one or more points or lines not shown on any subdivision map, official map, or record of survey, the positions of which are not ascertainable from an inspection of the subdivision map, official map, or record of survey."
+(Cal.
+Bus. & Prof. Code §8762(b)(4). - 8.
+The staff recommends that the Commission find that the subject filing of a record of survey does not have a potential for resulting in either a direct or a reasonably foreseeable indirect physical change in the environment, and is, therefore, not a project in accordance with the California Environmental Quality Act (CEQA).